-10.3.3.4.
-Constraints
+10.3.6.
+Multi-state Constraints

 In most cases, a multi-state resources will have a single copy on each active cluster node.
-However if this is not the case, you can indicate which nodes the cluster should to preferentially assign copies
+If this is not the case, you can indicate which nodes the cluster should preferentially assign copies to with resource location constraints.
+These constraints are written no differently to those for regular resources except that the master's id is used.

 When considering multi-state resources in constraints, for most purposes it is sufficient to treat them as clones.
-The exception is when the rsc-role and/or with-rsc-role (for colocation constraints) and first-action and/or then-action (for ordering constraints) are used.
+The exception is when the rsc-role and/or with-rsc-role fields (for colocation constraints) and first-action and/or then-action fields (for ordering constraints) are used.